-If you are cruising around the sites, just an FYI this blog will now be the official site for ChurchHouse Productions and the other site (Velvet Wrinkle Wreckerds) is getting some work done and switching hosting companies.
+If you are cruising around the sites, just an FYI this blog will now be the official site for ChurchHouse Productions and the other site (Velvet Wrinkle Wreckerds) is getting some work done.
 If you go to either of the sites and things are looking weird, just let me know, but more than likely it is due to switching things around and will go back to normal soon.
 Hope everyone is enjoying Spring!!!!🙂

 The Gun Club – this is a band that I still love to listen to and even as I get older, I can’t help but still love the way it sounds, the way it’s played, and mostly – I love doing this song.
 We enjoyed covering this song and have given serious thought about covering more of their songs.
 Without further ado – here it is again, Ghost on the Highway, or GOTH as we affectionately refer to it.

 Apparently, good things come in three’s… after discovering that Opossum Holler has a twitter account, which I promptly followed (too bad I don’t live in Kentucky, I’d love to see them play), I also discovered that they released some new stuff back in December (2015).
 Apparently the rock I live under is a rather limited resource for new music.
 Oh, and something about their description of their genre on ReverbNation touches my heart, kindred spirits of doom to say the least.

 Have to mention this – my favorite lyric from Screamin’ Delta Demon:

 I ain’t got no future honey but my Cadillac is clean…

 I bought Feelings for the Living today, but may go back for the whole album.
 I loved their release of Screamin’ Delta Demon and Hex.
 They are on Bandcamp (saved the best for last) – GO CHECK THEM OUT.
 In the words of Arnold, “GO NOW!”.